l7mp/mc-wan/README.md

 #### Service import

 An exported service will be imported only by clusters in which the service's namespace exists.
-Service imports are represented with a CRD `ServiceImport.multicluster.k8s.io` from the [Multi-cluster Services API](https://github.com/kubernetes/enhancements/tree/master/keps/sig-multicluster/1645-multi-cluster-services-api).
+Service imports are represented with a CRD `ServiceImport.mc-wan.l7mp.io`, which is identical to the similarly named CRD from the [Multi-cluster Services API](https://github.com/kubernetes/enhancements/tree/master/keps/sig-multicluster/1645-multi-cluster-services-api).
 The CRD is automatically created in the importing cluster and the control plane is supposed to be fully responsible for the lifecycle of a ServiceImport.